enviroCar/enviroCar-Cross-Platform-App/README.md

 ## Key Features (More to be added soon)
 1. Login with enviroCar username and password
 2. Sign up with username, email and password
+3. Turn Bluetooth On and Off from within the app
+4. See a list of all the active Bluetooth Devices around

 <br>